southwick-associates/salicprep/github_vignettes/customer-deduplication.md

 ### Rule of Thumb

 With dashboards, I've generally chosen a conservative approach in which we stick with the state-provided customer ID unless our estimated deduplication rate is above 4-5% or so (and then only deduplicate with agency permission).
-This percentage threshold is somewhat arbitrary, but deduplication involves a fair amount of work, and it's difficult to know for sure whether our new customer ID provides more accurate estimates of participants/churn/etc than the state-supplied customer ID.
+This percentage threshold is somewhat arbitrary, but deduplication involves a fair amount of work, and it's difficult to know for sure whether our new customer ID leads to more accurate estimates (of participants, churn, etc.) than the state-supplied customer ID.
 Hence, I've erred on the side of caution with deduplication.

 ## Deduplication Code Example